mahee-dev/automated-news-scripts/README.md

 - **`rss_fetcher.py`**: Fetches RSS feeds from specified sources and stores them in a PostgreSQL database.
 - **`rss_analyzer.py`**: Analyzes unprocessed RSS feed entries using the Gemini API and stores the results in the database.

+The scripts are feeding the Global News Analysis service: https://globalnewssite.netlify.app

 ## Features

 - **RSS Fetcher**: